DamourYouKnow/Quest/README.md

 Guy Cloutier (guclouti)
 Daniel Cormier

-Build instructions:
+The source code for the game can be found in Quest/Server/QuestServer.
-The project can be cloned from github and loaded in as a unity project
+The UI code can be found in Quest/Assets.
-The project should be built from the main menu scene

-Strategy implementation:
-Abstract class PlayerBehaviour in PlayerBehaviour.cs
-Concrete AI strategies in AIStrategies.cs

 Logs:
+Logs are written to Quest/Server/QuestServer/Logs.